HarshSingh21/harshGroceryweb.github.io/README.md

 Hi Folks,

 I am Harsh Singh CSE (Undergrad 2025 ).
-This is my first project as well as an introduction to development ( Html,Css ,Java Script ).
+This is my first project as well as an introduction to  Front end development ( Html,Css ,Java Script ).

 The project topic is the Grocer website, in which we provide products related to home use and necessary things for daily use by which users can